 Buy Bentonite Clay

-Bentonite is an important healing clay.
-Its unique structure gives it a negative charge and layers into which it trap toxins, fats, and water.
-By doing so, it removes these substances from the skin when used externally.
-Internally, it binds toxins in the gut and helps the body detox them.
+Bentonite is a clay traditionally used for healing.
+Its unique structure gives it a negative charge and layers into which it traps toxins, fats, and water.
+By doing so, it may remove these substances from the skin when used externally.
+Internally, it may bind toxins in the gut and helps the body detox them.

-It also aids digestion, protects the teeth and may help fight infections, relieve allergies, and support weight loss.
+Much more limited research also suggests that it may aid digestion, protect the teeth, help fight infections, relieve allergies, and support weight loss.